-Abc

-Ros campbell brought that doc to get your feedback.
-Idk what the feedback was but that was submitted as part of TQER in nov. my purpose today is – is their anybody who’d like to see the doc I’m happy to share it.
-Just to note that it has come to this committee and we’re seeking general consensus and consent.
+Ros Campbell brought the Review doc to EduCom to get your feedback and it was submitted as part of TQER in November.
+If anyone wants to see the document, I’m happy to share it.

 Discussion:

-Point 1

-Point 2
+Point 1: We are seeking general consensus and consent on the document at this committee.